CUIZIA/Solene_Microlimat/README.md

 ## Quick Start

-In this section, you will quickly learn how to set up and run your first simulation using **Solene-Microclimat**.
+In this section, you will quickly learn how to set up and run your first simulation using **SOLENE-Microclimat**.
 The guide covers the entire process, from creating the input files and selecting the appropriate **thermal model**, to coupling with **CFD software**, and finally, reading and interpreting the output files.

 Additionally, you can enhance your simulation by incorporating the **Tmrt model** to assess thermal comfort.

 ### Input Files

-#### Create 3D Model
+#### Make 3D Model

 #### Make METEO File

 #### Make Material, Famille File

+### Update Thermal Model

+SOLENE-Microclimat includes various thermal models, such as **3R4C, 1R2C, and finite differences**.
+If you want to switch between different models or test a custom thermal model in your simulation, you can follow the guide in **[Update Thermal Model](simulation_model/Update%20Thermal%20Model.md)** to learn how to do so.